 Yael Valencia Aldana

 Yael Aldana is a Caribbean Afro-Latinx/e writer and poet.
-She is the author of the chapbook, Alien(s) (Bottlecap Press) and the poetry collection, Black Mestiza (University Press of Kentucky, 2025).
+She is the author of the poetry collection, Black Mestiza (University Press of Kentucky) the chapbook, Alien(s).
 She is a Pushcart Prize winner and the winner of the University Press of Kentucky New Poetry and Prose Series Prize 2023 in poetry, a finalist in the AWP Kurt Brown Scholarship in Creative Nonfiction.
 She earned a Master’s degree in Women, Gender, and Sexuality Studies from Florida Atlantic University (FAU) and an M.F.A. in creative writing from Florida International University (FIU).
-Her work has appeared in Torch Literary Arts, and Cutbank Literary Journal, and Obsidian, Nelle Journal among others.
-Her work has also been featured by Ms. Magazine, AWP’s The Writer’s Chronicle, Hip Latina, The National Latino Book Club, among others
+Her work has appeared in Torch Literary Arts, Cutbank Literary Journal, Obsidian, Nelle Journal, among others.
+Her work has also been featured in Poets & Writers, Ms. Magazine, AWP’s The Writer’s Chronicle, Hip Latina, and The National Latino Book Club, among others

-She is the Editor in Chief at Purple Ink Press and a member of Aunt Lute Press board.
-She teaches creative writing in Southern California, where she lives with her family and pets.
+She is the Manging Editor at Purple Ink Press and a member of Aunt Lute Press board.
+She lives in Southern California between the beach and the mountains.